Nell254/Fibre-Uptake-Rate-Model/README.md

 # You should now see the folder `.venv` in your repo
 ```

-### This is how you activate the virtual environment in a terminal and install the project dependencies
+### Activate the virtual environment in a terminal and install the project dependencies

 ```bash
 # Activate the virtual environment